BakedStudios/baked-docs/docs/overview/overview.md

 Baked is a multi-location company with hubs in Los Angeles, New York and Montana.
 We designed our pipeline with an open door to a future in the cloud.
 Incorporating a hybrid workflow between cloud and on-premise systems is complex, but crucial to a modern VFX workflow.

-## Pipeline Overview
+## Brid's-Eye View

 Our pipeline is a bunch of services put together to make up something we can use.
-It's a buy-don't-build set up that mostly utilizes proprietary software as a server companies that we subscribe to.
+It's a buy-don't-build set up that mostly utilizes proprietary software as a service (SAAS) companies that we subscribe to.
 For us this works.
 This is how some of that software and hardware works together in a big system:

 <img src={require('./after.png').default} className="invert-color" alt="After" style={{ width: '100%', height: 'auto' }} />